9 Ways to Experience New Orleans on a Budget

 7. VISIT ONE OF THE HISTORIC CHURCHES

-I love architecture and one of my favorite things to do when I travel is explore churches and cathedrals.
-The architectural details never cease to amaze me, from the soaring ceilings, the colorful stained glass windows, and the multitude of decorative details.
+I love architecture, and one of my favorite things to do when I travel is to explore churches and cathedrals.
+The architectural details always amaze me, from the soaring ceilings to the colorful stained glass windows to the multitude of decorative details.

 Cost: $0 (Donations accepted)